 What is gestational diabetes?

-Gestational diabetes is a form of diabetes that occurs during pregnancy and affects about 12 to 14 per cent of pregnant Australian women.
+Gestational diabetes is a form of diabetes that occurs during pregnancy and affects about 12 to 14 percent of pregnant Australian women.

 “Insulin is the hormone that allows glucose from the bloodstream to enter the body cells and be used for energy,” Melinda says.
 “This means that during pregnancy, women need to make two to three times as much insulin to keep blood glucose levels in the normal range.
 If the body isn’t able to produce the extra insulin needed, blood glucose levels rise and gestational diabetes develops.”

-While gestational diabetes usually goes away after baby is born, women who develop gestational diabetes are at a higher risk of developing type 2 diabetes in the future.
+While gestational diabetes usually goes away after their baby is born, women who develop gestational diabetes are at a higher risk of developing type 2 diabetes in the future.
 Diabetes Australia also explains it is becoming more common in Australia and now affects thousands of pregnant women.

 MORE Pregnancy Health